For information about Confluence's upcoming events, watch for our ads and emails!

 Check out our Facebook page (see above) for announcements of upcoming events.

-Melissa Ferraro, developmental director of Sisters Place, Inc. (formerly The Center for Victims of Violence and Crime) lectured on Friday, March 16 at 6 p.m.
+Melissa Ferraro, developmental director of Sisters Place, Inc. (formerly The Center for Victims of Violence and Crime) lectured on March 16, 2012

 Fourth Annual Confluence Undergraduate Psychology Alliance featuring Point Park University student presentations and keynote speaker Alan Pope, Ph.D., on Dec.
-9 at 6 p.m. on the 7th floor of the Student Center.
+9, 2011

 - A presentation by Martin Samuels, M.A., Point Park University adjunct sociology professor, was given on "Therapeutic Restraint: The Foundation of a Therapeutic Milieu" on March 25, 2011.

 - A presentation by Adam Flanagan on "Teaching English in Korea" was given on Feb.
 18, 2011.

 - Nick Williams, adjunct psychology professor, lectured about psychology and Buddhism on Oct.
 8, 2010.

 - Sarah Kass, ABD clinical psychology, graduate student at Saybrook University, lectured on Oct.
 28, 2010 on existential therapy and body awareness.